 Tips and takeaways

-- Sandwich these s’mores cookies with vanilla or chocolate ice cream for a delicious, refreshing treat.
+- Sandwich these s'mores cookies with homemade vanilla ice cream or no churn chocolate brownie ice cream for a delicious, refreshing treat.

 - For a non-traditional s'mores flavor, try substituting butterscotch chips or chopped white chocolate bar for the chocolate.